maddenbrewster/CompBioLabsAndHomework/Independent Project /BREWSTER_IndProjStep1.md

 # Data Manipulation and Quantitative Analysis of the Effect of Microvesicles on Endothelial Cell Function using RStudio
 ## Introduction

-Endothelial dysfunction is the harbinger of atherosclerosis.
-Extracellular microvesicles (MVs) are small outward blebbings of the plasma membrane, which contain various cargo such as RNA, proteins, and microRNAs and are released from almost all cell types in response to cellular apoptosis and/or activation.
-Recently, MVs have emerged as important mediators and effectors of endothelial dysfunction and the progression of atherosclerosis and cardiovascular disease (CVD).
-Importantly, there is a growing number of comorbidites with CVD where the mechanistic relationship is not well understood.
-For example, adults with human immunodeficiency virus (HIV)-1, chronic mountain sickness (CMS), and spinal cord injury (SCI) all have increased risk for the development of CVD.
-One study, which looked that the effect of MVs  isolated from HIV-seropositive adults on endothelial function, demonstrated that MVs might be responsible for the link between HIV-1 and cardiovascular risk.
+Endothelial dysfunction is the harbinger of atherosclerosis.^{6, 7} Extracellular microvesicles (MVs) are small outward blebbings of the plasma membrane, which contain various cargo such as RNA, proteins, and microRNAs and are released from almost all cell types in response to cellular apoptosis and/or activation.(2, 12, 16) Recently, MVs have emerged as important mediators and effectors of endothelial dysfunction and the progression of atherosclerosis and cardiovascular disease (CVD).(2, 9, 10) Importantly, there is a growing number of comorbidities with CVD where the mechanistic relationship is not well understood.
+For example, adults with human immunodeficiency virus (HIV)-1, chronic mountain sickness (CMS), and spinal cord injury (SCI) all have increased risk for the development of CVD.(1, 8, 15) One study, which looked that the effect of MVs  isolated from HIV-seropositive adults on endothelial function, demonstrated that MVs might be responsible for the link between HIV-1 and increased cardiovascular risk.(8)

-Parametric (normality) testing, which tests the homogeneity of a set of data, is an important precusor for the interpretation of data.
-The dsitribution of data effects the descriptive statistics that are published and compared as well as the inferential statistical testing performed to draw conclusions from the data.
-Depending on the breadth of the study, the dependent variables (outcomes of interest) can be vast.
+Parametric (normality) testing, which tests the homogeneity of a set of data, is an important precursor for the interpretation of data.
+The distribution of data effects the descriptive statistics that are published and compared as well as the inferential statistical testing performed to draw conclusions from the data.(5) Depending on the breadth of the study, the dependent variables (outcomes of interest) can be vast.
 Therefore, efficient and streamlined methodologies of normality testing and the associated statistics should be employed.

 My research explores the effects of microvesicles isolated from human populations on endothelial cell function.
 To determine endothelial function, we look at cellular cytokine release as well as intracellular protein and microRNA in response to MV treatment.
 In the following project, I intend to use a typical set of data that my lab would use to publish in a manuscript and automate the parametric testing and the associated descriptive and inferential statistics using RStudio.
 As per my advisor's request, I will be using data that has already been published to test my code publicly.
 However, I intend to utilize data sets that are not yet in manuscript form to test the ability of my code to adapt to different data sets.